 An August, 2007 article from Arthritis Today, the magazine of the Arthritis Foundation, listed a total of nine supplement ingredients that you should avoid in natural supplements for the reasons quoted from the article:

 By the way, the company that we recommend in the final paragraph has never used any of the above ingredients in any of their products.

 In 2003, the company we had entrusted for natural supplements for sustaining overall health, introduced a science-based pain management program consisting of three separate products that work together synergistically.

 My husband and I have had wonderful results with these natural supplements for relief of pain and management of arthritis stiffness and swelling.
 Even after total knee replacements, and extreme right shoulder arthritis, he plays tennis three or four times times a week.
 My neck arthritis symptoms are completely under control.
 Neither of us takes pain drugs of any kind.

 Because of their solid science and safety record, we began to trust and use just one company for all of our natural supplements.
-I highly recommend their pain relief trio if you’re looking for alternative answers for treatment of arthritis.
+I highly recommend their pain relief trio (scroll linked page for our arthritis stories) if you’re looking for alternative answers for treatment of arthritis.